Kargil War: Occupation by Pakistan

 During February 1999, the Pakistan Army sent forces to occupy some posts on the Indian side of the LOC.
 Troops from the elite Special Services Group as well as four to seven battalions of the Northern Light Infantry (a paramilitary regiment not part of the regular Pakistani army at that time) covertly and overtly set up bases on 132 vantage points of the Indian-controlled region.
 According to some reports, these Pakistani forces were backed by Kashmiri guerrillas and Afghan mercenaries.
 According to General Ved Malik, the bulk of the infiltration occurred in April.

-Pakistani intrusions took place in the heights of the lower Mushkoh Valley, along the Marpo La ridgeline in Dras, in Kaksar near Kargil, in the Batalik sector east of the Indus River, on the heights above of the Chorbat La sector where the LOC turns North and in the Turtuk sector south of the Siachen area.
+Pakistani intrusions took place in the heights of the lower Mushkoh Valley, along the Marpo La ridgeline in Drass, in Kaksar near Kargil, in the Batalik sector east of the Indus River, on the heights above the Chorbat La sector where the LOC turns North and in the Turtuk sector south of the Siachen area.

 Discovery of infiltration and mobilisation

 Initially, these incursions were not detected for a number of reasons: Indian patrols were not sent into some of the areas infiltrated by the Pakistani forces and heavy artillery fire by Pakistan in some areas provided cover for the infiltrators.
-But by the second week of May, the ambushing of an Indian patrol team led by Capt Saurabh Kalia, who acted on a tip-off by a local shepherd in the Batalik sector, led to the exposure of the infiltration.
-Initially, with little knowledge of the nature or extent of the infiltration, the Indian troops in the area assumed that the infiltrators were jihadis and claimed that they would evict them within a few days.
-At the time of the discovery of these attacks, COAS of Indian Army Gen V. P. Malik was on a visit to Poland and was receiving information regarding the discoveries.
+But by the second week of May, the ambush of an Indian patrol team led by Captain Saurabh Kalia, who acted on a tip-off by a local shepherd in the Batalik sector, led to the exposure of the infiltration.
+Initially, with little knowledge of the nature or extent of the infiltration, the Indian troops in the area assumed the infiltrators were jihadis and claimed they would evict them within a few days.
+At the time of the discovery of these attacks, the COAS of the Indian Army Gen V. P. Malik was on a visit to Poland and was receiving information regarding the discoveries.
 On 12 May, the estimate reported by the DGMO to Gen Malik was "some militants" but by 15 May, the estimate had risen to 250-300.
-The 8 Mountain Division under the command of Maj Gen Mohinder Puri was mobilised to be ready for engagement.
+8 Mountain Division under the command of Maj.
+Gen. Mohinder Puri was mobilised to be ready for engagement.
 The estimate grew to over 1000 by 21 May.

 The true scale of the incursions was only recognised by the high command after the CCS meeting on 18 May after which heavy mobilisation began and division level movement was ordered.
-Several divisions were ordered to halt counterinsurgency activity and position to engage the infiltrators.
+Several divisions were ordered to halt counterinsurgency activities and position to engage the infiltrators.
 The total area seized by the ingress is generally accepted to between 130 and 200 km2.

 The clear line of sight provided by the ridges was a serious problem for the Indian Army as the highway was the main logistical and supply route.
 The Pakistani shelling of the arterial road threatened to cut Leh off, though an alternative (and longer) road to Leh existed via Himachal Pradesh, the Leh–Manali Highway.